 Many people say ABR is a funny name for a ski resort.
 I suppose that’s true.
 ABR stands for Active Backwoods Retreat.
 And despite its unusual acronym name, USA Today readers rated it the fourth-best cross-country ski resort in the nation in 2019.
 That’s pretty high praise!

-Checking out ABR
+Checking Out ABR

 Well, who can resist perfectly groomed ski trails?
 Not me.
-So when the time was right for a trip to the U.P., Ed and I headed on up.
+So when the time was right for a trip to the U.P., Ed and I drove on up.
 Ironwood is several hours from our home in southern Wisconsin.
 By the time we got to ABR, it was mid-afternoon.
 So we decided our first order of business was to snowshoe.
 We’d save the entire next day for skiing.